 The Service has a process for establishing quality indicators and utilizes the findings to make improvements.
-The process is in alignment with the requirements of the sponsoring hospital/agency and LHIN/MOHLTC.
+The process is in alignment with the requirements of the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS and LHIN/MOHLTC.

-1.0 The Service uses the latest research, evidence-based guidelines and best practice information to improve the quality of its services.
+- 1.0 The Service uses the latest research, evidence-based guidelines and best practice information to improve the quality of its services.

+- 2.0 The process includes:

-- assigning responsibility - identifying indicators of quality for important processes, functions and outcomes - establishing criteria for acceptable performance for each indicator - collecting and analyzing data - where appropriate, taking action to improve performance - where appropriate, reviewing the effectiveness of corrective action - reporting
+- assigning responsibility

+- identifying indicators of quality for important processes, functions and outcomes

+- establishing criteria for acceptable performance for each indicator

+- collecting and analyzing data

+- where appropriate, taking action to improve performance

+- where appropriate, reviewing the effectiveness of corrective action

+- reporting

+- 3.0 Quality indicators common to all Services include:

 - utilization data

 - client surveys

 - referral source surveys

 - withdrawal completion data

 - incident/accident reports

 - referrals to other resources

 - 4.0 The Service develops individual quality indicators specific to the services provided.